 Step 7: Check and Change Air Filters As Required

-An unclean air filter is only damaging your air compressor by enabling dirt from the outside in making it build up and forcing it more difficult for the machine to intake air.
+An unclean air filter is only damaging your air compressor by enabling dirt from the outside in causing it to build up and making it more difficult for the machine to take air in.
 Have a look at your filters regularly and change them if you notice a significant build-up of dust and dirt.
 Change this six months or so if you use it less regularly.

 Step 8: Clear out the Fuel Tank

-As with any engine, you’ll have to periodically clear out the fuel tank to make sure there are optimal operating conditions.
-You need to look to clean out the engine on your air compressor once every year or so to remove any residual build-up from the fuel.
-This is going to preserve the life of your engine.
+As with any engine, you’ll have to periodically clear out the fuel tank to provide optimal operating conditions.
+Try to clean out the engine on your air compressor once every year or so to remove any residual build up.
+This will help to preserve the life of your air compressor.